 As an in-depth interview is a one-on-one conversation, you get enough opportunities to get to the root causes of likes/dislikes, perceptions, or beliefs.

 Generally, questions are open-ended questions and can be customized as per the particular situation.
+You can use single ease questions.
+A single-ease question is a straightforward query that elicits a concise and uncomplicated response.
 The interviewer gets an opportunity to develop a rapport with the participant, thereby making them feel comfortable.
 Thus, they can bring out honest feedback and also note their expressions and body language.
 Such cues can amount to rich qualitative data.

 With surveys, there are chances that the respondents may select answers in a rush, but in case of in-depth interviews it’s hardly the worry of researchers.